1872 Liechtenstein general election: Results

-The electors met on 18 March in Vaduz to elect seven Landtag members and five substitute members.
-The Landtag members and their substitutes were elected in three ballots.
-Of the 158 electors, 150 participated in the voting.
+The electors met on 18 March in the hall of Vaduz Castle to elect seven Landtag members and five deputy members.
+Of the 158 electors, 150 were present for the voting.
+The Landtag members and their deputies were elected in three ballots, with one other member being appointed by Johann II.
+There were no political parties and the election of members was almost entirely focused on an individual's personality.